 Information we receive from other sources – This is information we receive about you if you use any of the other websites we operate or the other services we provide.
 In this case we will have informed you when we collected that data if we intend to share those data internally and combine it with data collected on this Website.
 We will also have told you for what purpose we will share and combine your data.
 We are working closely with third parties (including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, credit reference agencies).
 We will notify you when we receive information about you from them and the purposes for which we intend to use that information.

 The information and content held on our Website is deployed geographically to maximise user experience.
-All information that could identify individuals within the European Union is stored exclusively within the European Union.
 We will never share your user information with third parties for promotional purposes.
+We do work with the following third parties in order to provide our services to you:

 We take the security of your personal data very seriously.
 Our approach to information security is constantly evolving and continually reviewed.